readmeio/metrics-sdks/packages/node/README.md

 }
 ```

-### Additional Node Options
+### Additional Node.js Options
 Option           | Type             | Description
 -----------------|------------------|--------
-denyList         | Array of strings | An array of parameter names that will be redacted from the query parameters, request body (when provided as an object, or as a JSON or form encoded string), response body (when JSON) and headers.
+`denyList`         | Array of strings | An array of parameter names that will be redacted from the query parameters, request body (when provided as an object, or as a JSON or form encoded string), response body (when JSON) and headers.
-allowList        | Array of strings | If included, denyList will be ignored and all parameters but those in this list will be redacted.
+`allowList`        | Array of strings | If included, `denyList` will be ignored and all parameters but those in this list will be redacted.
-development      | bool             | When `true`, the log will be marked as a development log.
+`development`      | bool             | Defaults to `false`.
+When `true`, the log will be marked as a development log.
 This is great for separating staging or test data from data coming from customers.
-fireAndForget    | bool             | When `false`, the server will wait for the response from the metrics call.
+`fireAndForget`    | bool             | Defaults to `true`.
+When `false`, the server will wait for the response from the metrics call.
 This will be slower, but the response is useful in debugging problems.

 Example:
 ```javascript